- HABITED (or HABILLÉ)

 - HAFTED (or HAFT)

-- The heraldic term used when the handle of a hammer or an axe/mace (or of a similar tool/weapon) is of a different
+- The alternative heraldic terms used when the handle of a hammer or an axe/mace (or of a similar tool/weapon) is of a different

 tincture to its head – but see ‘hilted’ (also